GreatMCGamer/osu-timeline-visulizer/README.md

 2. Open index.html in a browser
 3. Select an osu! map to visualize
 4. The visualization will automatically start showing the beatmap timeline

+## Contributing

+Contributions are welcome!
+Please follow these steps:
+1. Fork the repository
+2. Create a new branch for your feature
+3. Make your changes
+4. Submit a pull request with a clear description of your changes

 ## Dependencies